 B. Course details

-Depending on the course structure, generally the class size is between 10 and 50.
+Depending on the course structure, generally the class size is between 10 and 50 pax.

 B3.
 What if I miss a class?

 We highly encouraged students to attend all the classes as scheduled.
-However, if you have to miss a class, please inform the class lecturer and write an email to summerNTU@ntu.edu.sg of your absence.
+However, if you have to miss a class, please inform the course instructor and email to summerNTU@ntu.edu.sg of your absence.
 The absence should be supported by a medical certificate issued by a registered doctor.

 B4.
 What if the course that I have chosen has a clash in timetable?

 It is the student's responsibility to make sure there is no clash in timetable when choosing 2 or more courses.
-NTU will notify student and offer an alternative course of similar specialisation.
+In the event of a class timetable clash, NTU will notify student and offer an alternative course of similar specialisation.

 B5.
 What if the course I have selected is cancelled?